Amalia Fuentes

-Amalia Amador Muhlach (born August 27, 1940 – October 5, 2019); commonly known as Amalia Fuentes (/tl/), was a Filipino actress and filmmaker whose career spanned six decades.
+Amalia Amador Muhlach (August 27, 1940 – October 5, 2019), commonly known as Amalia Fuentes (/tl/), was a Filipino actress and filmmaker whose career spanned six decades.
 She was the Queen of Philippine Movies in the 1960s and one of the top box-office draws of the 60s and 70s.
 Fuentes was one of the richest Filipino actresses in history and has received nine FAMAS Award for Best Actress nominations, winning one for Ibulong Mo Sa Hangin (1966).
+She was the first recipient of Box Office Queen Award in 1970 from the Guillermo Mendoza Scholarship Foundation.

 Career

 In 1956, Fuentes and fellow actor Juancho Gutierrez won Sampaguita Pictures' Mr. & Ms. Number One contest.
 Sampaguita Pictures launched Amalia and Juancho into full stardom in the 1956 film Movie Fan.
 They were initially paired as a "love team" – popular in Philippine cinema – by Sampaguita Pictures, and both starred in Rodora (1956), Sonata (1957), Pakiusap (1959), Ang Senyorito at Ang Atsay (1963) among others.
 She was also paired as love team with Romeo Vasquez in Pretty Boy (1957), Bobby (1958), Ako Ang May Sala (1958) and Bilanggong Birhen (1960) among others.

 She starred in such notable films as, Estela Mondragon (1960) starring Carmen Rosales, Amy, Susie, Tessie (1960) with Susan Roces, Tessie Agana, Joey, Eddie, Lito (1961) starring Jose Mari Gonzales, Eddie Gutierrez, Lito Legaspi, Dayukdok (1961) with Carmen Rosales, Luis Gonzales, Barbara Perez and Amaliang Mali-Mali (1962) with Luis Gonzales.

-Fuentes wrote the screenplay for the films Tatlong Kasaysayan Ng Pag-ibig (1966), and Ito Ang Aming Kasunduan (1973).
+Fuentes wrote the screenplay for the films Tatlong Kasaysayan ng Pag-ibig (1966), and Ito ang Aming Kasunduan (1973).
 She starred in and directed Mga Reynang Walang Trono (1976).
 Fuentes has her own production company, AM (Amalia Muhlach) Productions.
 She produced several movies, most notable of which are: Whisper to the Wind (1966), Baril at Rosaryo (1967), and Pwede Ako Pwede Ka Pa Ba?
 (1976).
-The Philippine Movie Queen's last acting appearance was the ABS CBN hit teleserye Huwag Ka Lang Mawawala (2013) with Judy Ann Santos.
+Her last acting role was for the ABS CBN teleserye Huwag Ka Lang Mawawala (2013) with Judy Ann Santos.

 She won Best Actress Awards from Famas in 1966 for Ibulong Mo Sa Hangin and in the 1973 Manila Film Festival for the movie Pagibig Mo Buhay Ko!

 Fuentes was a member of the Movie and Television Review and Classification Board (MTRCB).
 She appeared in more than 130 films.